Post-protection daily allowance

 You must have also joined the Entrepreneur Fund within 1 month of resigning form a wage-earners’ fund and you must have paid your membership fees up until the date of resignation.
 If you have been expelled from the wage-earners’ fund’s membership you are not covered by the wage-earner’s post-protection.

-- Earnings-related allowance application
+- An earnings-related allowance application

 - A copy of your employment contract, employment certificate, a copy of the notice of termination of employment contract or notice of lay-off.